bitbldr/sprocket/README.md

 ## Key Features

-- Real-time server-side UI component library
+- Real-time server-side UI component framework
-- Renders initial HTML and efficiently patches update diffs using a persistent WebSocket connection
+- Renders initial HTML and efficiently patches updates to the DOM using diffs sent over a persistent WebSocket connection
-- Declarative and composable functional components that re-render when props or state change
+- Declarative and composable functional components that re-render when state changes
-- Strongly-typed language means minimal runtime bugs and better peace of mind
+- Strong, static type system means fewer runtime crashes and easier maintenance
-- Lightweight OTP processes are used for efficient and scalable runtimes
+- Lightweight OTP processes make for a more efficient and scalable application
+- Built on top of the venerable Erlang BEAM VM, which is renowned for high-concurrency and fault-tolerance

 ## Example